PleiadesBUW/PleiadesUserDocumentation/software/VSCode.md

 ---
-title: "Visual Studio Code (VS Code) with PLEIADES"
+title: "VS Code via code-server"
 layout: default
 parent: Software on PLEIADES
 nav_order: 1
 ---

-# Using VS Code with PLEIADES
+# Using Visual Studio Code (VS Code) on Web Browser with PLEIADES

-Important Notes:
+## Important Notes:

-- **Do not use VS Code Remote SSH from your local machine.**
+- **We recommend avoiding the use of VS Code Remote SSH from your local machine.**
   Connecting via SSH directly from the VS Code desktop application can lead to significant resource contention on login nodes due to multiple background processes (e.g., language servers, file watchers).
 - This guide describes how to use VS Code via `code-server` in a web browser environment.
-  This ensures that all workloads run on compute nodes, avoiding unnecessary load on login nodes.
+  This ensures that all workloads run on compute nodes and avoids unnecessary load on login nodes.
-- Your development environment runs entirely on PLEIADES, making you independent of your local operating system.
 - **Ensure that you are connected to the Wuppertal University VPN before starting.**

 ## Step 1: Configure OpenSSH (one-time setup)